iobio/minion/_posts/2016-11-02-galaxy-integration.md

   - Chase Miller
 ---

-bam.iobio and vcf.iobio can now be launched directly from galaxy using your data already store there.
+bam.iobio and vcf.iobio can now be launched directly from galaxy using your data already stored there.

 To give it a spin, you can use a public dataset already in galaxy.
 Login to [galaxy](https://usegalaxy.org/) and go to the [iobio demo data folder](https://usegalaxy.org/library/list?#folders/Fabe1072935a8f2e4)